jtmuller5/dartantic_ai/PRD.md

     }
   }
   ```
+- [ ] **Multi-turn chat**: Add support for passing a list of `ChatMessage`
+  objects (with roles: system, user, assistant, tool, function) to the agent for
+  context-aware, conversational LLM interactions.
+  - Introduce `ChatMessageRole` enum and `ChatMessage` class with role, content,
+    and optional tool/function fields.
+  - Update `Agent` and provider interfaces to accept and process message
+    history.
 - [ ] **Embedding generation**: Add methods to generate vector embeddings for
   text:
   - `Future<List<double>> createEmbedding(String text, {EmbeddingType type})`